-Of equal concern is the religion/science dialogue.
-She was a Project Leader for AAAS-DoSER Grant that enabled the CTU Faculty to integrate the science/religion dialogue in theology and ethics courses.
-She was invited to serve as grant proposal evaluator for The Climate Science in Theological Education initiative with AAAS-DoSER, a program that offers support for theology schools, enabling them to include the science/ religion dialogue in their curriculum.
-Since 2015, she has been a consultant for the Laudato Si’ Encyclical Working Group of the Office of Human Dignity of the Archdiocese of Chicago.
+Of equal concern has been the religion/science dialogue.
+She was Project Leader for the AAAS-DoSER Grant that enabled the CTU Faculty to integrate the science/religion dialogue in theology and ethics courses.
+She was invited to serve as a grant proposal evaluator for The Climate Science in Theological Education initiative with AAAS-DoSER, a program that enables theology schools to include the climate science/ religion dialogue in their curriculum.

 Dr. Nothwehr served on the National Board of the Catholic Theology Society of America, a Convener of its Moral Theology section, and Co-Convener of its Women’s Consultation in Constructive Theology, and as a Co-Convener of the Environmental Ethics and Theology section of the Society of Christian Ethics.
 Dr. Nothwehr contributed to the New Theology Review, CTU’s peer reviewed journal, as Editorial Board Member, Editor, and Co-Editor.
 She has also directed CTU’s M. Div. and MAPS Degree Programs and the Certificate in Healthcare Mission Leadership Program.
+Her most recent book is Franciscan Writings: Hope amid Ecological Sin and Climate Emergency (London: Bloomsbury, 2023).

 Dawn M. Nothwehr, OSF